 Are you promoting your wholesalers?
 Adding a simple stockist list to your website is a good start, but you can take this even further by introducing some of your favourite stockists or retailers in an extended blog post or email.
 Add several images with the display of your products.
 Talk about the gallery or shop owners, and why you are proud to be working with them.

-Check out here our blog post with our 20 favourite creative lifestyle bricks and mortar shops across the UK.
+Check out our blog post with our 20 favourite creative lifestyle bricks and mortar shops across the UK.

 11. What is special or different about you?

-So, what is special about you, your team, your business, or your products?
+What is special about you, your team, your business, or your products?

-12. Ask your client’s questions
+12. Ask your clients questions

 13. Answer your client’s questions